drxvmrz/scmdp/README.md

   mkdir build
   cd ./build
   cmake ../
-  cmake --build
+  cmake --build ./
-  cd ./Debug
-  app (or ./app in UNIX)
+  ./app (or without ./ on WINDOWS)
   ```
   Then enjoy the example! :)